 Greece’s Carnival season, known as Apokries, traditionally begins ten weeks before Greek Orthodox Easter and culminates at the weekend before Clean Monday, the first day of Lent.

-This year, both Carnival and Clean Monday celebrations on 15th March could not take place due to the restrictions.
+Last year, both Carnival and Clean Monday celebrations could not take place due to the Covid-19 restrictions.

 CLEAN MONDAY TRADITIONS IN GREECE

 Greek Orthodox Christians celebrate Clean Monday, Ash Monday or Monday of Lent, on the first day of Great Lent, which is a movable feast, falling on the 7th Monday before Easter Sunday.